Key takeaways

 Home improvement loans are funded by online lenders, banks, credit unions and other financial institutions.
 Like other types of loans, the amount you can borrow will depend on the lender, the loan type and your creditworthiness.

-How much home improvement loan can you get?
+How much home improvement loan can I get?

-The maximum amount of money you can get will also depend on the home improvement loan you apply for.
+The maximum amount of money you can get will also depend on the type of home improvement loan you apply for.

-• Home equity loans and home equity lines of credit (HELOCs) are based on the equity you’ve built in the property and allow you to borrow against it.
+• Home equity loans and home equity lines of credit (HELOCs) are based on the equity you’ve built in the property.
+You can borrow against it, using your home to secure the loan.
+Usually, you are limited to 80 percent of your property value.

 • An FHA 203(k) loan, also known as a mortgage rehab loan, allows you to borrow for the home’s mortgage and renovations in one loan.
-This allows you to pay for necessary renovations that you might otherwise not be able to fund.
+There are two types.
+One is for projects less than $35,000, and the other is for bigger, more expensive renovations.

 Common home improvement loan amounts